eliemichel/LearnWebGPU/getting-started/first-color.md

 The `Force32` enum values that you can find when reading the source code of `webgpu.h` is not a "legal" value, it is just here to force the underlying enum type to be a 32 bit integer.
 ```

-In our case, we use a Fifo, as illustrated in the video above.
+In our case, we use `Fifo`, as illustrated in the video above.

 ```C++
 swapChainDesc.presentMode = WGPUPresentMode_Fifo;